sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

     - entity.system.platform_version.split('.')[0] == '3'
 {{< /code >}}

-In this example, if you install the asset on a system running Linux AMD64 Alpine version 3.xx, Sensu will ignore the first two builds and install the third.
+In this example, if you install the dynamic runtime asset on a system running Linux AMD64 Alpine version 3.xx, Sensu will ignore the first two builds and install the third.

 {{% notice note %}}
 **NOTE**: Sensu downloads and installs the first build whose filter expressions all evaluate as `true`.
-If your system happens to match all of the filters for more than one build of an asset, Sensu will only install the first build.
+If your system happens to match all of the filters for more than one build of a dynamic runtime asset, Sensu will only install the first build.
 {{% /notice %}}

-All of the asset filter expressions must evaluate as true for Sensu to download and install the asset and run the check, handler, or filter that references the asset.
+All of the dynamic runtime asset filter expressions must evaluate as true for Sensu to download and install the asset and run the check, handler, or filter that references the asset.

-To continue this example, if you try to install the asset on a system running Linux AMD64 Alpine version 2.xx, the `entity.system.platform_version` argument will evaluate as `false`.
+To continue this example, if you try to install the dynamic runtime asset on a system running Linux AMD64 Alpine version 2.xx, the `entity.system.platform_version` argument will evaluate as `false`.
 In this case, the asset will not be downloaded and the check, handler, or filter that references the asset will fail to run.

-Add asset filters to specify that an asset is compiled for any of the [entity.system attributes][10], including operating system, platform, platform version, and architecture.
+Add dynamic runtime asset filters to specify that an asset is compiled for any of the [entity.system attributes][10], including operating system, platform, platform version, and architecture.
-Then, you can rely on asset filters to ensure that you install only the appropriate asset for each of your agents.
+Then, you can rely on dynamic runtime asset filters to ensure that you install only the appropriate asset for each of your agents.

 ## Examples